-Sequential Compression Stockings
+Sequential Compression Stockings (SCDs)

 Sequential compression stockings inflate and deflate automatically.
 Some types are worn from just below the knee to the foot.
-These simulate muscle activity that occurs when walking.
-Some are made to wear on your feet only.
-Your surgeon will decide which type is appropriate for you.
+These stimulate muscle activity that occurs when walking.
+Some are made to wear on your lower legs or feet only.
 These stockings assist in the prevention of blood clots, or what is known as deep vein thrombosis (DVT).
 They are worn while you are in bed until you are walking.

-Support Stockings
+Support Stockings (TED Hose)